After joining BTI, parents should consistently take the simple steps outlined in the BTI Parent Pledge and also take the following measures:

 SET GROUND RULES.
 Discuss your ground rules that need to be followed for the party to happen.
 Make clear that no alcohol, marijuana, smoking, vaping or other drugs will be allowed.
 Make sure your child is aware of the legal repercussions you face as an adult and host.

 Other ground rules include a definite start and end time, designated areas of the home which will be open or off limits and the number of invited guests.
-Consider sending an email to parents informing them of your ground rules and giving out your contact info
+Consider sending an email to parents informing them of your ground rules and giving out your contact info.

 BE VISIBLE.
 Check in and be aware of what’s going on.